 - Linda Stansberry

-- Kathleen Hytholt, before and after her MIST intervention.
+- Kathleen Hytholt, before her MIST intervention.

 Hytholt would go on to be one of the successes of the Mobile Intervention Services Team, a collaboration between the Eureka Police Department and Humboldt Department of Health and Human Services.
 Her MIST worker stuck with her when she bounced out of the Multiple Assistance Center, helped her get identification and enrolled in general relief.
 Six months after the SWAP visit, she would have a room in a house and visit the marsh to see her friends with manicured nails and a spotless leather jacket.
 Parker's July 2016 arrest was his last by EPD; a MIST officer recently saw him looking much more stable and healthy.